pivotal/docs-tap/vscode-extension/getting-started.hbs.md

 1. (Optional) Create a directory named `config` in the root directory of your project.
 For example, `my project/config`.
-1. Create a file named `workload` with the extension `.yaml` in the new config directory.
+1. Create a file named `workload.yaml` in the new config directory.
 For example, `my project/config/workload.yaml`.
 1. Open the new `workload.yaml` file in VS Code, enter `tanzu workload` in the file to trigger the Code Snippets, and either press Enter or left-click the `tanzu workload` text in the drop-down menu.